Convex-Dev/design/docs/cad/003_encoding/README.md

 - Low overhead because of the high branching factor: not many branch nodes are required and each leaf note will compactly store up to 4096 characters
 - Most of the implementation can be shared with Blobs

-Note: UTF-8 encoding is assumed, but not enforced in encoding rules.
-Implementations MAY decide to allow invalid UTF-8.
+Note: UTF-8 encoding is assumed, but not enforced in CAD3 encoding rules.
+Applications SHOULD determine their own rules for handling invalid UTF-8.

 Note: with the exception of the tag byte, String encoding is exactly the same as a Blob.
 This includes the fact that the children of Strings are in fact Blobs.
+This is useful because it facilitates structural sharing between large Strings and Blobs.

 ### `0x31` Blob